andreaferretti/ganzo/README.md

 from the `registry` module and define a function that takes a parser argument and extends it.

-It is advised to namespace you options into their own argument group, in order to make the help message more understandable.
+It is advised to namespace your options into their own argument group, in order to make the help message more understandable.
 An example would be

 ```python